 “You can’t tell the story of orchids in Asia with items from the 21st century.
 With PAGODA RED’s generosity, we used Asian antiques to bring stories from the 1700s and 1900s to life.”— Gabriel Hutchison, Exhibitions and Programs Production Manager, Chicago Botanic Garden

-Every year, in the depths of February, the Chicago Botanic Garden fills its greenhouses with tropical orchids.
+Every year, the Chicago Botanic Garden fills its greenhouses with tropical orchids.
 It’s a welcome burst of color and warmth in the middle of winter, and a reminder that spring is on its way.
-This year’s exhibition, Asia in Bloom, pairs exotic orchids with Chinese, Japanese and Southeast Asian objects on loan from PAGODA RED.
+Asia in Bloom, pairs exotic orchids with Chinese, Japanese and Southeast Asian objects on loan from PAGODA RED.
 We spoke with Gabriel Hutchison, Exhibitions and Programs Production Manager at the Chicago Botanic Garden, about how he translated Asian inspiration into modern installations.

 Many months before the show opens, a team begins the research process.
 “I work with a designer, writer, and horticulturalist, and the four of us begin by researching pictures and stories,” Hutchison says.
 An image of a Japanese fence with horizontal bamboo slats inspired an installation that recalls classical Japanese teahouses, while writings on the medicinal uses of orchids led to a display of Chinese mortars, pestles and apothecary jars.
 A centuries-old practice, Chinese medicine still uses dried and ground orchid bulbs to make homeopathic teas and capsules.

 Additionally, Hutchison incorporated kimonos and obis embroidered with orchids in the exhibition.